An Act relating to the preservation and use of archival resources, and for related purposes.

 Provides information on intercountry adoption and links to further information for parents with faqs, legislation and a list of further useful links.

-Provides information on legal assistance programs funded by the Department.
+Provides information on legal assistance programmes funded by the Department.

-The ComLaw page has links to the most requested items of legislation.
+ComLaw provides links to the most requested items of Commonwealth legislation from the homepage.

 Members of the public or organisations who want to use Australian Government copyright material need permission from the agency that published it.
 Each agency is now responsible for managing copyright for material it produces.
-Commonwealth Copyright Administration (CCA) within the Attorney-General's Department has been disbanded.
+Commonwealth Copyright Administration (CCA) has been disbanded.

 An Act to make Provision for Long Service Leave in respect of Employees of the Commonwealth and certain other Persons, and for other purposes.